Kisutora/KisuTweaks/README.md

 - Increased planet has rare chance from **25%** to **40%**
 - Increased max rares on a planet from **1** to **3**
 ### Galactic Core:
+>🚨Requires galaxy reset.
 - Increased travel limit from **3pc** to **5pc**
 - Decreased travel limit radius from **70 - 100pc** to **5 - 50pc**
 - Decreased Grox empire size from **2400** to **300**
-- >📝Greatly reduces the grind and makes it quite achievable.
+- >📝Greatly reduces the grind to destroy and makes it quite achievable.
 - Decreased Grox only radius from **100pc** to **30pc**
-- Reduced penalty for allying with the Grox
 ### Staff of Life:
 >📝A real reward should be eternal.
 - No longer uses ammo, instead drains **100** energy per use